CourtHive/tods-competition-factory/documentation/docs/apis/tournament-engine-api.md

   seedsCount, // optional - number of seeds to generate if no seededParticipants provided seededParticipants, // optional - { participantId, seedNumber, seedValue }
+  seedingScaleName, // optional - custom scale for determining seeded participants

+  // { positioing: WATERFALL } seeding for ROUND_ROBIN structures
+  // { positioning: CLUSTER } or { positioning: SEPARATE } seeding for elimination structures
+  // { groupSeedingThreshold: 5 } will set seedValue to lowest value within all groups where seedNumber is > 5
+  seedingProfile,

-  seedingScaleName, // optional - custom scale for determining seeded participants seedingProfile, // optional - WATERFALL seeding for ROUND_ROBIN structures, CLUSTER or SEPARATE seeding for elimination structures qualifiersCount, // optional - how many positionsAssignments will have { qualifier: true }
+  qualifiersCount, // optional - how many positionsAssignments will have { qualifier: true }
   structureOptions, // optional - for ROUND_ROBIN - { groupSize, playoffGroups }
   staggeredEntry, // optional - accepts non-base-2 drawSizes and generates feed arms for "extra" drawPositions